You are here

 Students auditioning for the Bachelor of Music in Performance* degree will perform from memory four works for solo piano including: 1) a Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
 Bach, 2) the first movement of a classical sonata by Haydn, Mozart, Beethoven or Clementi 3) any work of Chopin, Liszt, Brahms, Rachmaninoff, or Scriabin 4) a work by an impressionist or 20th century composer.

-Students auditioning for all other degree programs* will perform from memory three works for solo piano including: 1) a Two or Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
+Students auditioning for all other undergraduate degree programs* will perform from memory three works for solo piano including: 1) a Two or Three Part Invention or a Prelude and Fugue from the Well Tempered Clavier of J.S.
 Bach, 2) the first movement of a classical sonata by Haydn, Mozart, Beethoven or Clementi, 3) any work of Chopin, Liszt, Brahms, Rachmaninoff, Scriabin OR a work by an impressionist or 20th century composer.

 Please be prepared to play one (1) lyrical and one (1) technical musical selection.
 Also, please be prepared to play all major, harmonic minor, and chromatic scales.
 The audition should display a level of technical and musical difficulty comparable to the following works: